Contact

 Digital politics, politics of artificial intelligence, global digital cultures, online extreme speech and hate speech, news and journalism, urban politics, and media policy.

-Sahana Udupa is Professor of Media Anthropology at LMU Munich and a Joan Shorenstein Fellow at Harvard University (2021).
-She is currently setting up a new project on contentious speech on small social media platforms in Kenya, Germany, Britain and India.
-The project is funded by the European Research Council Consolidator Grant award (2 M euros).
-In 2016, Udupa received the European Research Council Starting Grant award (1.1M €) for her project on digital media politics.
-These projects, with a core team of postdoctoral researchers at LMU and a wider, international network of scholars, explores the influence of Internet enabled media on political cultures of networked participations, especially extreme forms of speech and their implications.
+Sahana Udupa is Professor of Media Anthropology at LMU Munich, Berkman Klein Fellow (2024-205) and a Joan Shorenstein Fellow at Harvard University (2021).
+She is currently setting up a new project on contentious speech on small social media platforms in Kenya, Germany, Britain, and India.
+The project is funded by the European Research Council Consolidator Grant award.
+She has also directed ERC starting grant, ERC proof of concept grant, Henry Luce Foundation grant and BIDT-funded projects on AI and content moderation; religious politics on social media; and online misogyny.
+These projects, with a core team of postdoctoral researchers at LMU and a wider, international network of scholars, explores the influence of internet-enabled media on political cultures of networked participations, especially extreme forms of speech and their implications.
 More about the projects: www.fordigitaldignity.com.
-In 2020, she received the European Research Council Proof of Concept award for developing a collaborative Artificial Intelligence assisted process model to tackle online extreme speech.
-In the same year, she received the Henry Luce Foundation international grant for a multimedia project on digital dignity.
 In 2021, the United Nations Department of Peace Operations commissioned her to write a research paper on digital technology and extreme speech, which was published as part of the UN digital transformation strategy for peace operations.
-She serves on the advisory board of MediaWell, an initiative by the Social Science Research Council Network for Peace, Security and the United Nations, to review research on digital political communication.
-In 2021, she launched a new project on online misogyny funded by the Bavarian Institute for Digital Transformation (1M€), together with the TUM School of Social Sciences.
+She serves on the advisory board of MediaWell, an initiative by the Social Science Research Council.

 Across ongoing research projects, Udupa’s work has traced the transforming media and urban landscapes of late capitalism.
 Conceptually, her work raises the question of "mediation" as a media technological, performative, and experiential space to articulate political practice.
 Keen to create conversational spaces between research and communities, her projects have sought to translate research findings into possibilities in the “real world”, inviting policy makers, critical scholars and students to join hands in a collaborative effort to address the “dark side” of digital communication.
 She is eager to work with students committed to critical research on digitalization and digital media, especially to devise ways to creatively think through issues of marginalization and digital harms as well as the potentiality of digital participations.